GW2ToolBelt/api-generator/.github/ISSUE_TEMPLATE/bug_report.md

 #### Environment:
 <!--
 Please replace the examples with the information about your environment.
-If have additional information that might be relevant to the issue (such as JDK vendor) please specify it.
+If you have additional information that might be relevant to the issue (such as your JDK vendor) please specify it.
 -->

  - api-generator version: `(e.g. 0.1.0)`